jlbyrne/backbone_practice/README.md

 ## The Goal

-There is a basic 'hello, world!' application setup with backbone and browserify.
+There is a basic 'hello, world!' application setup with backbone, underscore templates, and browserify.
 Please add the following functionality to this application:

 - Create a list of users with the fields: `name`, `email`, `phone`.